Zymeh/multinational-retail-data-centralisation/README.md

 Also, please make sure you have a credentials file, which should be a YAML file.

-Now, go into the `database_utils.py` file and change the credentials in the method `upload_to_db` to the database you wish to upload the files into.
+Now, go into the `database_utils.py` file and change the credentials in the method `upload_to_db` to the database you wish to upload the files into (you will need to create a database on postgres beforehand, as this is what you will be connected to).
 Here is what I am talking about:

 ```
 DATABASE_TYPE = 'postgresql'